 8. Sandy Blonde

-Another great transitional color is a light blonde, especially if your gray hair is actually coming in white.
+Another transitional color is a light blonde, especially if your gray hair is actually coming in white.
 As your white hair grows in, you can let streaks come all the way through for a natural, balayage effect.

 This particular light hue of blonde is great hair color for light skin with warm or neutral undertones.
 Feel free to adjust your color according to your natural gray and your skin’s undertones.